Step 1: pull a local copy of your workspace config files

 sdkKey: process.env.QUONFIG_BACKEND_SDK_KEY!,

-enableQuonfigUserContext: true, // opt in
+enableQuonfigUserContext: false, // opt out

 });